mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 ### Third Interlude - How Mindfulness Works:

+1. Moderating behavior
+2. Becoming less reactive and more responsive
+3. Reprogramming deep conditioning
+4. Insight and the end of suffering

 ### Stage Four - Continuous Attention and Overcoming Gross Distraction and Strong Dullness: